Formentera Guitars - "LLUNA" (2018)

 (Guitar nerd mode - ON):

 The heart of it: Line6 HX Stomp (6).
 It takes care of the Amps, Drives, Delays, Reverbs, as well as the Cab (the PA only sees the Impulse Response IRs).
 It is switched by the Boss ES-5 via MIDI, and this one also gets the pre-drive pedals (3, 4, 5) in the path.
 Additional control is provided by a switch (7) for more or less Delay and a pedal (9), of which I hardly take my foot off.
 This is my Solo-accelerator: Heel position is a "normal" rhythm setting, at the toe position I have more volume (+4 to 6db, ask the FOH guy), longer and louder reverb, more gain, more mids, and the delay goes from 5/8 to 4/4.
 All this is triggered by a move of my left foot, ha!

-This is all fed into the PA with Cab-IRs, as well as without IRs into a power amp (8) and into a 4x12 Marshall (see below) or a 1x12 for smaller stages.
+The signal is then fed into the PA with Cab-IRs, as well as without IRs into a power amp (8) and into a 4x12 Marshall (see below) or a 1x12 for smaller stages.
 No mics here, it's all for my own pleasure :o)

 And since there was some space left on the board, I put a wireless on it (10).
 This prevents me from forgetting it at home.